Griese009/waveshare_fingerprint/README.md

 # waveshare_fingerprint
-Writing a Script in Python to use a Waveshare Fingerprint-Reader in Windows (at COM1)
+Writing a Script in Python to use a Waveshare Fingerprint-Reader at USB-Port (UART)

 --------------------------------------------------------------------------------------------------------------
 Code Written in Python 3.6.2